MileHacker Logo

 Spending Wisely

-Small bills are useful for tricycle fares and buying snacks from little local stores, as vendors might not always have change for large denominations.
+Small bills are useful for tricycle prices and buying snacks from little local stores, as vendors might not always possess change for large denominations.

 Next Up: Sustainable Travel in Sabang.
 Eco-Friendly, Responsible Tourism, Conservation